typedb/typedb-docs/07-studio/01-quickstart.md

 </div>

 ## Writing a Schema
-You may have noticed that now you have connected to TypeDB and open a project folder, Studio has sprung to life.
+You may have noticed that now you have connected to TypeDB and opened a project folder, Studio has sprung to life.
 Now we need to write a 'schema' to our database.
 You can learn more about what a schema is and how to write one [here](/docs/schema/overview).
 In short, a schema is a description of the structure of your data and how various entities relate to each other.

 For now, we've got a pre-made schema for you to use.
 We've also got data and queries for this later, so keep following along if you want to get the full experience from this guide.